mkoeppe/sage-coup-2024-10/README.md

 ## Sage Code of Conduct Committee's defamation of abuse victims

-The Sage CoCC plainly denies community members' fundamental right to call out abuse and other misconduct, on the basis of the CoC guideline "Be friendly."
+The Sage CoCC plainly denies community members' fundamental right to call out abuse and other misconduct, by abusing and weaponizing the CoC guideline "Be friendly."